Okyumi/crl-chess-go/README.md

 # Contrastive RL for Board Games

 Experimental codebase investigating **Contrastive Reinforcement Learning (CRL)** in discrete board game settings (Chess, Go, Connect-4).
-Tests whether the InfoNCE-based goal-conditioned RL framework can learn useful state representations and policies in environments where the "goal" is a degenerate binary signal (win/lose).
+Tests whether the InfoNCE-based goal-conditioned RL framework can learn useful state representations and policies in environments where the "goal" is a degenerate binary signal.

 ## Motivation